yarpc/yab/README.md

 }
 ```

-If a gRPC service was running with name `keyvalue` on `localhost:12345` with proto package name `pkg.keyvalue` and
+If a gRPC service was running with name `KeyValue` on `localhost:12345` with proto package name `pkg.keyvalue` and
 binary file containing a compiled protobuf FileDescriptorSet as `keyValue.proto.bin`, you can
-make a call to the `get` method by running:
+make a call to the `GetValue` method by running:

 ```bash
 yab keyvalue pkg.keyvalue/GetValue --file-descriptor-set-bin=keyValue.proto.bin -r '{"key": "hello"} -p localhost:12345'